Blues Power: The Funky World of Blue Cheese

 Blue Cheese or Bleu Cheese?

-Either is correct.
-Bleu is simply the French spelling of “blue”.
-There are a number of fromages bleus (blue cheeses) in France, and since the French invented the use of blue cheese in salad dressing, you’re likely to find it spelled as “bleu cheese dressing” at the restaurant…unless they’re specifically serving Roquefort dressing.
+Blue cheese vs. Bleu cheese?
+Is it spelled b-l-u-e cheese or b-l-e-u cheese?
+Actually, either spelling is correct.
+Bleu is simply the French spelling of “blue.”
+There are a number of fromages bleus (blue cheeses) in France, and since the French invented the use of blue cheese in salad dressing, you’re likely to find it spelled as “bleu cheese dressing” at the restaurant…unless they’re specifically serving Roquefort dressing (more details below).

 Roquefort is one of the most famous of blue cheeses, and the source of the name Penicillium roqueforti.
 Legend has it that it was discovered when a young man, eating a lunch of cheese and bread in a cave, abandoned it when he was distracted by a beautiful girl in the distance.
 When he returned months later (he must have been quite distracted), the cheese had turned into Roquefort.
 No word on the bread, although traditionally the mold was grown by tossing pieces of bread into the caves outside Roquefort-sur-Soulzon, France, until it was consumed by the natural mold in the soil.
 (Today it’s grown in a lab for greater safety and consistency.)
 This classic cheese is made from sheep’s milk; the mold is introduced either directly into the curd or through holes poked in the rind during the ripening process.